Length: 90 to 95 cm.

 Food

-Fruits and seeds in general.
+Fruits and seeds mostly from palm trees.